devraj-raghuvanshi/E-Commerce-Platform/README.md

 # React-Native-Ecommerce

-A template for a ecommerce mobile app using React Native.
+A template for an ecommerce mobile app using React Native.

 ## Features